du33169/usb-gadget-utils/README.md

     ```bash
     cd setup_script
-    sudo chmod +x ./en_gadget.sh
+    sudo chmod +x ./en_gadget.sh #if necessary
     sudo ./en_gadget.sh
     ```

-If the scipt print the device file like `/dev/hidg0`, `/dev/hidg1` in the end, the gadget has been set up properly.
+If the scipt print the device file like `/dev/hidg0`, `/dev/hidg1` in the end, then the gadget has been set up properly, congratulations.

 Note: the script DOES NOT handle any error occurred halfway, you may better look through the script and make clear exactly what it will do before execution.

 ### driver_sample

 **After gadget setup**, `hid_gadget_test.c` could be used to test the hid functions interactively.
+(Note: this program is collected from [linux kernel documentation about hid gadget](https://www.kernel.org/doc/Documentation/usb/gadget_hid.txt))

 1. Assure you have properly set up usb hid gadget in previous steps.